Andes chocolate mints: Spinoffs

 Andes Mints have been used in several other products including baking chips, ice cream, cookies, and cake rolls.
 Several fast food and fast casual chains have offered Andes Mints in some of their offerings including: Jack in the Box milkshakes, Arby's milkshakes, as a Caribou Coffee cooler and as a featured topping in the topping bar at Yogurtland.
+Culver's offers chopped up Andes mints pieces as a custard topping.
 The baking chips were introduced in the autumn of 2003 and include the mints' original design.
 They also have multiple special edition products.